Homology theories and Gorenstein dimensions for complexes: Introduction

 \begin{res*}[Theorem A] Let $\bM$ be a bounded above $\Rop$-complex of finite Gorenstein projective dimension and let $\bN$ be a bounded above $R$-complex of finite Gorenstein flat dimension with $(\bT, \bF)$ a Tate flat resolution.
 Then for each $i\in\ZZ$ there is an isomorphism

 \end{res*}

-Here the definitions of Gorenstein projective dimension and Gorenstein flat dimension for complexes of modules were proposed by Veliche \cite{V} and Christensen, K\"{o}ksal and Liang \cite{CKL}, respectively.
-In this paper, we investigate the relationship between Gorenstein projective dimension (resp., Gorenstein flat dimension) of complexes of modules and Gorenstein projective dimension (resp., Gorenstein flat dimension) of modules.
-We prove the following result; see Theorems \ref{prp:relation} and \ref{prp:relation-gpd}.
+Here the definitions of Gorenstein projective dimension and Gorenstein flat dimension for complexes of modules were proposed by Veliche \cite{V} and Iacob \cite{I2}, respectively.
+In Section \ref{3}, we further study these Gorenstein homological dimensions.
+In particular, we prove the following result, which gives the relation between the Gorenstein projective/flat dimension for complexes and that for modules; see Theorems \ref{prp:relation} and \ref{prp:relation-gpd}.